-Low Deflection Pinned to Concrete Bridge Deck (MOT-101) Application Locations: This application is intended to be used on concrete pavement surfaces or bridge Application Locations: decks adjacent to constrained work zones.
+Low Deflection Pinned to Concrete Bridge Deck (MOT-101) Application Locations: This application is intended to be used on concrete pavement surfaces or bridge decks adjacent to constrained work zones.
 MASH Test Level Approval: TL-3 (Based on past performance for MDOT SHA.
-Crash testing to be performed.)
-The system consists of the following components: The barrier segments are 12'-0" long and have two anchors per barrier segment.
-System Components: The temporary barrier segments are connected with a pin and loop connection.
-System Components: The single face barrier segments are 17" wide while the double face barrier segments are 24" wide.
+Crash testing is underway.)
+System Components: The system consists of the following components: The barrier segments are 12'-0" long and have two anchors per barrier segment.
+The temporary barrier segments are connected with a pin and loop connection.
+The single face barrier segments are 17" wide while the double face barrier segments are 24" wide.
 An angle is welded to a plate which is fit around the toe of the barrier and the road surface.
 A bolt is anchored into the barrier segment as well as bolted through the road.
 System Deflection: Unknown.
-This system has not been crashed test for MASH compliance to date.
+This system is currently being evaluated and will subsequently be crash tested.
 Based on past performance, it is assumed the system will deflect 12" during an impact.
 MDOT SHA Required Offset to Work Zone: 12" measured from the back toe of the barrier.